habedi/PracticalMachineLearning/README.md

 * [Graphillion](https://github.com/takemaru/graphillion): Graphilion is a software library for working with many graphs in a parallel fashion
 * [Awesome graph classification](https://github.com/benedekrozemberczki/awesome-graph-classification): A very throughout collection of graph embedding, classification and representation learning papers with the code!
 * [VFML](https://www.cs.washington.edu/dm/vfml/): Very Fast ML (hence the name VFML) is a fast C library for mining very huge data streams
+* [Talisman](https://github.com/Yomguithereal/talisman): Talisman is a modular JavaScript library for NLP and Machine Learning activities

 ## My Favourites